BachokunIAR/electriccity_price_prediction/README.md

 # electriccity_price_prediction
-# THis data is from OpenML (A worldwide machine learning lab) .
+THis data is from OpenML (https://www.openml.org/) .
 In this data the price of electricity is not fixed but based on certani conditions such as demands , transfer etc. base on the given data, i have shown how to predict using these conditions as to wheteher  electricity price goes Up or Down.

 ==========================================================================================================================================